oubino/locpix_points/paper/README.txt

 Instructions
 ------------

-1. COPY DIRECTORY

-2. Follow instructions to install and activate environment at https://github.com/oubino/locpix_points
+1. Follow instructions to install and activate environment for this repository (locpix-points).

-3. NAVIGATE TO DIRECTORY [paper]
+2. Navigate to the paper folder in the locpix-points directory
+	1. For example: cd locpix_points/paper

+3. DOWNLOAD DATA

 4. Extract cells from FOVs
 	1. python scripts/prepare_fovs.py -i fov/raw -c config/prepare_fovs.yaml -o fov/